Chaikungza/SQL-Project/Case Study - Danny's Diner.md

 ```
 <ins>Explain the code<ins>

-1.Create "sub query" for join 2 table (sales & menu) because individule table have not enough information for calculate total amount of each customer while product_id are is primary key.
+- Create "sub query" for join 2 table (sales & menu) because individule table have not enough information for calculate total amount of each customer while product_id are is primary key.

-2.Sum Total amout by customer id and sort by value.
+- Sum Total amout by customer id and sort by value.

 <ins>Answer the question<ins>
 | customer_id | total_amount |